 The FCC has granted an Equipment Authorization for this model phone with all reported SAR levels evaluated as in compliance with the FCC RF exposure guidelines.
-SAR information on this model phone is on file with the FCC and can be found under the Display Grant section of www.fcc.gov/oet/ea/fccid after searching on FCC ID: SRQ-Z988.
+SAR information on this model phone is on file with the FCC and can be found under the Display Grant section of www.fcc.gov/oet/ea/fccid after searching on FCC ID: SRQ-Z986DL.

-For this device, the highest reported SAR value for usage against the head is 0.46 W/kg, for usage near the body is 1.19 W/kg.
+For this device, the highest reported SAR value for usage against the head is 0.68 W/kg, for usage near the body is 1.19 W/kg, and for simultaneous transmission is 1.45 W/kg.

-While there may be differences between the SAR levels of various phones and at various positions, they all meet the government requirements.
+While there may be differences between the SAR levels of

+various phones and at various positions, they all meet the government requirements.

 SAR compliance for body-worn operation is based on a separation distance of 10 mm between the unit and the human body.
 Carry this device at least 10 mm away from your body to ensure RF exposure level compliant or lower to the reported level.
-To support body-worn operation, choose the belt clips or holsters that do not contain metallic components to maintain a separation of 10 mm between this device and your body.
+To support body-worn operation, choose the belt clips or holsters, which do not contain metallic components, to maintain a separation of 10 mm between this device and your body.

-RF exposure compliance with any body-worn accessory that contains metal was not tested and certified, and use such body-worn accessory should be avoided.
+RF exposure compliance with any body-worn accessory, which contains metal, was not tested and certified, and using such body-worn accessory should be avoided.